ptkach/nomulus/docs/architecture.md

 specified number of tasks and execute them in a batch.
 This allows the code to execute in the background while taking advantage of batch processing.

-The task queues used by Nomulus are configured in the `queue.xml` file.
+The task queues used by Nomulus are configured in the `cloud-scheduler-and-queue.xml` file, which is different per environment.
 Note that many push queues have a direct one-to-one correspondence with entries in `cron.xml` because they need to be fanned-out on a per-TLD or other basis (see the Cron section below for more explanation).
 The exact queue that a given cron